 There are many electrical issues that arise in older Sonoma County homes.
 The best way to determine what problems you might be dealing with is by contacting a professional residential electrician.
 Here are just a few issues that our experts encounter in older houses:

-1. Outdated Wiring and Panels
+1. Older Homes Usually Have Outdated Wiring and Panels

 Did you know that the average American house was built in the 1970s?
 In homes built in the early ’60s and ’70s, they used aluminum instead of copper wiring because it was less expensive.
 Over the years aluminum has proven to be a more dangerous option prone to overheating and increasing the risk of fire or electrocution.